Preparing to buy a house? Call us for a complimentary mortgage consultation.

 • Lincoln, like Omaha, is more expensive by Nebraska standards but cheaper than the national average.

 These cities offer higher home prices and more expensive mortgage rates than the rest of the state.
-However, they also have strong economies and job markets, which makes them attractive places to live and work.
+However, Omaha and Lincoln represent over 60% of Nebraska’s employment and wages, which makes them attractive places to live and work.

 Recommended: Best Affordable Places in the U.S.